 Yawning can be a sign of your chickens adjusting the crop.
 It's nothing to worry about.
 Sometimes their crop is annoying them, and they open their beaks and stretch out their necks to readjust the crop in a comfortable position.

 Cooling Down during Hot Weather

 Another innocent reason your chicken looks like it’s yawning is heat waves or hot temperatures.
 Chickens have no sweat glands, so they rely on their respiratory system to cool down.
 They don’t actually yawn; chickens pant to cool themselves.

 By opening their beak and breathing heavily, they try to lower their body temperature.
 Panting can look similar to yawning, and as long as your chickens aren’t panting excessively, there is nothing to worry about.
-There are multiple ways to cool down your chickens, but providing cool drinking water and shade is a minimum.
+There are multiple ways to cool down your chickens, but providing cool drinking water and shade is the minimal thing to do.